Executive Summary

 Cube

-What this means for buyers: If your team runs on Microsoft and wants a structured Excel experience, Vena's UX is well-matched.
-If your team values simplicity, uses both Excel and Google Sheets or wants the lowest possible learning curve, Cube is easier to adopt.
+If your team runs on Microsoft and wants structured Excel, Vena is well-matched.
+If your team values simplicity, uses both Excel and Google Sheets or wants the lowest learning curve, Cube is easier to adopt.

 Integrations & Data Management